Stock market today: Wall Street falls to a rare losing week but remains close to its record

 The yield on the 10-year Treasury climbed to 4.28% from 4.24% late Thursday.
 The two-year Treasury yield, which more closely tracks expectations for the Fed, touched its highest level since December.

-Higher rates and yields make borrowing more expensive, which put the brakes on the economy and hurt prices for investments.
+Higher rates and yields make borrowing more expensive, which puts the brakes on the economy and hurts prices for investments.

 Still, the recalibrated bets for cuts to rates have simply brought Wall Street’s forecasts closer to what the Federal Reserve has been outlining.
 Critics have been saying traders’ expectations had gone overboard in how quickly and how much the Fed could cut rates in 2024.